 Someone asked me why I had set my book Cassandra in the 1980’s.
-It was a no-brainer really, first of all I was a teenage in the 1980’s so I figured I could pull that off.
+It was a no-brainer really, first of all, I was a teenager in the 1980’s so I figured I could pull that off.
 Secondly, Cassandra can predict the future.
 She could predict things the reader knows happened.

-Last of all, Cassandra as a teenager is a bit naive, and isolated from the rest of the world.
+Lastly, Cassandra as a teenager is a bit naive and isolated from the rest of the world.
 I couldn’t allow her the access to people and information that a modern teenager with smart phones and the Internet has.
 Access to information would have been too helpful!

 Meanwhile, the 1980’s are a bit cool and retro now.
 I guess it had to happen eventually.

 But it was not all big hair and pop music.
 From someone who was there here is the real deal on the 1980’s

 We wrote letters.
 I wrote letters to my aunt and my grandmother and my pen pal Josephine who lived in Buenos Aires.
 When I went to boarding school I wrote letters to my parents, and when I was on holidays I wrote letters to my friends.
 We wrote letters and we waited.
 We waited and waited for a letter to come back.
 It takes way longer than a text message.
 Also, you have to buy stamps and go to the post office.
 It is a right hassle.